leangjia/blender_docs/manual/editors/3dview/toolbar/measure.rst

 Here are some common steps for using the *Measure* tool:

 #.
 Activate the *Measure* tool from the Toolbar.
 #.
-Click and drag in the viewport to define the initial start and end point for the ruler or protractor.
+Click and drag in the viewport to define the initial start and end point for the ruler.
-   You can add multiple measurements in the viewport.
+   You can add multiple rulers in the viewport.
 #.
-Click on either end of the ruler to move it.
-You can always navigate (pan, zoom, ...)
+Click on either end of the ruler to select it and move the endpoints.
-   or change the view (orthogonal, perspective) in the viewport to have better access to the ruler.

    - Holding :kbd:`Ctrl` while moving enables snap to edges and vertices.
-     More precise measurements are possible this way.
      A small circle appears when the end point is snapped to a vertex or edge.
+     This way you can place the endpoints more accurately.
    - Holding :kbd:`Shift` while moving lets you measure the distance between faces.
      This works well only with parallel faces, e.g. walls.

+   You can always navigate (pan, zoom, ...) or change the view (orthogonal, perspective) in the viewport to have better access to the ruler.

 #.
 Click on the midpoint of a created ruler to convert it to a protractor.
    Move this midpoint to set the vertex of the angle.